ElectronicPaymentsInc/Procharge/README.md

 The package needs to be configured with your account's application key and user login credentials, which is available in the [Procharge Gateway][secure2].

+Additional documentation can be found here [Procharge API Documentation][api-documentation] which contains examples and schema information.

 ```js
 import { Client, Environment, Transaction, TransactionResponse } from "procharge-api";
 ```